Medication Search: Serostim

 Follow the package instructions for storing the medication.
 Do not use the solution if it is discoloured or contains particles.

 This medication should be stored at room temperature (25°C or below).
+After reconstituting this medication with the diluent provided, it should be injected within 3 hours.
 Keep this medication out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.